TheShadowblast123/writer_autocomplete/README.md

 	end,
 }
 ```
 So first the completion sources need explaining. "cmp-freq" is a completion source based on word frequency lists with multi language support and even custom language support, if you're willing to make a word frequency list that is.
-This is used to give general word suggestions and assure that for the most part, words are spelled correctly the first time they're typed, bBut later is where cmp-adaptive-freq shines.
+This is used to give general word suggestions and assure that for the most part, words are spelled correctly the first time they're typed, but later is where cmp-adaptive-freq shines.
 It is a completion source that adapts to the user's input within a session, within a folder, and globally.
 It's about as good as an autocomplete could get without getting very complicated or invasive. "path" is specifically for
 The keymappings are relatively unimportant though it pains me to say that tab is the superior confirmation key.
 It's rare to use tab in the middle of a line but ending a paragraph is just part of the buisness.